allegedlyandrei/telebot-chat-sbs/README.md

 			f.Close()

-			//the name of the report file is same as user's telegram id with "rep" suffix rep, _ = os.Create(strconv.Itoa(m.Sender.ID) + "rep")
+			//the name of the report file is same as the user's telegram id with "rep" suffix rep, _ = os.Create(strconv.Itoa(m.Sender.ID) + "rep")

 			rep.Close()